 DIY Whole Grain Beer Mustard

-2. Stir vinegar and beer into the mustard seeds until just combined.
+- Stir vinegar and beer (or water) into the mustard seeds until just combined.

-3. Cover the mixture with plastic wrap and set in a cool, dry place for 12 hours or until all the liquid has been absorbed.
+- Cover the mixture and set in a cool, dry place for 12 hours or until all the liquid has been absorbed.

-6. Pour mixture into a sterilized glass jar and refrigerate.
-For a spicier result, leave the jar of mustard at room temperature for 1 to 2 days before refrigerating.
+- **For a spicier flavor, leave the jar of mustard at room temperature for 1 to 2 days before refrigerating.